 academic needs to recover academic credit.
 The high school student may receive instruction in

-Course Credit: Grades and credits from the Regional Safe School Program will be accepted towards promotion/graduation by the student’s home school district.
+both required and elective classes/courses.
+Grades and credits from the Regional Safe School Program will be accepted towards promotion/graduation by the student’s home school district.

 Student progress reviews will be maintained at six week intervals for the purpose of confirming appropriateness of the AEP and program placement.
 The Regional Safe School Program staff will maintain regular contact with the parents/guardians and district liaison to assure the student’s optimal success.

 A Transition Plan will identify the student’s goals, activities, and timelines for a smooth transition to his/her home school, to work, or to another alternative.
 A conference may be scheduled with the parent(s)/guardian(s), home school district liaison, other support service representatives, and the Regional Safe School Program staff to finalize the plan.